A Guide to Fostering and Adopting Pets in Cary, NC

 All-volunteer, foster-based; focuses on beagles.
 Triangle Beagle Rescue

-Good if you're a beagle lover or curious about breeds with particular traits (beagles are energetic, vocal, etc.), and want a rescue with breed-specific knowledge.
+Good if you're a beagle lover or curious about breeds with particular traits (beagles are energetic, vocal, etc.) and want a rescue with breed-specific knowledge.

 Tips for Matching Your First Foster or Adopt

 Start small.
-Maybe begin with fostering a short-term animal (a bottle baby, or a dog needing basic care) to get the feel.
+Maybe begin with fostering a short-term animal (a bottle baby or a dog needing basic care) to get the feel.

 Ask rescues about their support.
 Do they supply vet care?
 Food?
 Training help?
 Behavior resources?
 The more they help, the lower your “unknown burden.”

 Be prepared for heartbreak.
-When fosters get adopted, when medical setbacks happen, etc. It helps to have emotional support or connection with rescue community.
+When fosters get adopted, when medical setbacks happen, etc. It helps to have emotional support or connection with the rescue community.

 Network!
-Local Facebook groups, rescue events, adoption fairs are great places to meet animals, get advice, and see what’s involved.
+Local Facebook groups, rescue events, and adoption fairs are great places to meet animals, get advice, and see what’s involved.

 Real Costs & Other Things to Consider

-Vet care: even rescued pets sometimes have untreated issues (fleas, worms, heartworm, dental, injuries).
+Vet care: Even rescued pets sometimes have untreated issues (fleas, worms, heartworm, dental, injuries).

-Time cost: Vet visits, socialization, house training.
+Time cost: Vet visits, socialization, and house training.
 If adopting an adult dog, behavior habits may need work.

 Where to Start If You’re Ready